-Heike has worked in executive positions for international multibrand & multichannel organisations for 10+ years.
-Her key expertise is in helping them to grow into new channels and into new markets, with a focus on brand retail and retail partnering.
-Heike has worked in more than 25 countries and is now using her vast experience to support brands in successfully developing their international distribution strategies and to bring those strategies to life.
+Heike has held executive positions for international multibrand & multichannel organisations for 10+ years.
+With a focus on brand retail and retail partnering, Heike has worked in 25+ countries and now uses this vast experience to support brands in successfully developing and bringing to life their international distribution strategies.

 This is the second installment of a short series that dives into a few uncommon KPIs for successful retail portfolio management.
 Learn how traffic cost and footfall per hour can help you renegotiate rental contracts.